HSF/hsf.github.io/_gsocblogs/2022/blog_PATATRACK_SimoneBalducci.md

 ---

 ## Introduction
-Hello, I am Simone and i am curretly working with the Patatrack team.
+Hello, I am Simone and i am currently working with the Patatrack team.
 The github repo for the project can be found here: https://github.com/SimonB00/clue.
 The aim of the project I'm working on is to generalize the CLUE clustering algorithm to N dimensions, since it was initially designed to work in
 2 dimensions.
 The following goal is to create a Python binding for the algorithm and deploy it as a Python library.